front-end-foundations/Introduction/readme.md

 3. Unarchive the zip file into your new directory
 4. Open the folder in VS Code via File > Open (select the folder)
 5. Create a new file `index.html` in the `src` directory
-6. In your HTML file - type in ! and press tab and something like this should appear:
+6. In your HTML file - type in "html:5" (or simply "!") and press tab or select from the contectual menu and something like this should appear:

 ```html
 <!DOCTYPE html>